-The most important sights to visit are:
+The most important sites to visit are:

 - Torre Aurora, built on a promontory to defend the village from the barbarians

-- The Statue of Neptune, called the Giant, which overlooks the coastline
+- The Statue of Neptune called the Giant, which overlooks the coastline

 - The caruggi (narrow alleys typical of all Ligurian towns) of the historical center.

 Manarola is one of the two ends of the famous Via dell’Amore (way of love), a picturesque path with a breathtaking scenery which connects the village to Riomaggiore.
-It is perched on a little cliff which seems to tumble down into the sea, with the houses all close together, taking advantage of the little or no space available.
+It is perched on a little cliff which seems to tumble-down into the sea, with the houses all close together, taking advantage of the little or no space available.
 The not-to-be-missed places are Punta Bonfiglio and the Sanctuary of Nostra Signora della Salute and their amazing views.

 In December, a lovely presepe (nativity scene) is set on the hill around Manarola.

 Being the first village you encounter if you come from La Spezia and the starting point of the renowned Via dell’Amore, Riomaggiore is probably the most famous – and most visited – village in the Cinque Terre.
-Exactly like Manarola, Riomaggiore is a group of tall houses built all together on a tiny stretch of land, with just one main road and a tiny harbour.
+Exactly like Manarola, Riomaggiore is a group of tall houses built altogether on a tiny stretch of land, with just one main road and a tiny harbour.